zoerechav/Coral_Skeleton_Edge/README.md

 - Symbolic Math
 - Text Analytics Toolbox

 If you have the MATLAB installer with the license (through purchase or institution), you can include the desired toolboxes during the initial installation process by selecting them.
-Otherwise,
+Otherwise, after installing MATLAB you can, in the MATLAB interface,

+- Go to the 'Home' tab and click on 'Add-Ons' --> 'Manage Add-Ons' to see all installed toolboxes.
+- Go to the 'Home' tab and click on 'Add-Ons' --> 'Get Add-Ons' to search for necessary toolboxes.
+Inside of 'Manage Add-Ons' all installed toolboxes are visible.

+AAfter all toolboxes are installed, you can run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use in the MATLAB interface.
 ## Python
 Most Linux distributed systems already have Python installed.
 Check to see if you have Python installed on your local machine using the following command in your terminal: